 “We are aware of how this action may impact other FDA responsibilities, including product application reviews,” FDA Commissioner of Food and Drugs Dr. Stephen M. Hahn wrote in an announcement about the temporary suspension.
 “We will be vigilant and monitor the situation very closely and will try to mitigate potential impacts from this outbreak in lockstep with the whole of the federal government.
 We stand ready to resume foreign inspections as soon as feasible.”

-Then, a little more than a week later, the agency added it was also suspending routine domestic facility inspections.
+A little more than a week later, the agency added it was also suspending routine domestic facility inspections.

-Audits Are Still Important
+Audits Remain Important

-Earl Arnold, manager of Food Defense and FSMA Quality Assurance at AIB International, wrote in a recent Baking & Snack article, “Though the FDA suspended routine food safety inspections, there are two areas audits may be more important than ever.
+Earl Arnold, manager of Food Defense and FSMA Quality Assurance at AIB International, wrote in a recent Baking & Snack article that “Though the FDA suspended routine food safety inspections, there are two areas audits may be more important than ever.
 The first is sanitation.
 The second area of importance is a self-inspection program; this should be more focused on reviewing personnel practices like washing hands.”

-Audits assist in many ways, including assessing compliance with standards, regulations, and guidance; adherence to requirements and specifications; evaluating process and system performance; assessing the adequacy and effectiveness of the quality management system, and confirming conformance with contractual obligations.
+Audits assist in many ways, including assessing compliance with standards, regulations, and guidance; adherence to requirements and specifications; evaluating process and system performance; evaluating the adequacy and effectiveness of the quality management system, and confirming conformance with contractual obligations.

 Remote or Virtual Audits Are The Answer